TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 npm create vite@latest my-first-react-app -- --template react
 ```

 You may be asked if you want to install the `create-vite` package, in which case you should accept by typing `y` then hitting <kbd>Enter</kbd>.
-Next, you will be asked if you want to `Use rolldown-vite (Experimental)?` and to `Install with npm and start now?`.
-You can confirm the default choice for both options, by pressing <kbd>Enter</kbd> for each of those questions.
+If it asks you any questions about using experimental features, you can answer no to them.
+Finally, answer yes to `Install with npm and start now?`.

 Once the command has executed, it should output the following: